Chlorurus gibbus: Taxonomy

+Chlorurus gibbus was first formally described as Scarus gibbus in 1829 by the German naturalist and explorer Eduard Rüppell (1794–1884), the type locality was given as Al Muwaylih, Tabuk Province in Saudi Arabia.
+When William Swainson created the genus Chlorurus in 1839 he designated Scarus gibbus is its type species.

+C. gibbus along with C. strongylocephalus in the Indian Ocean and C. microrhinos in the west-central Pacific form a species complex.

 Description

 Chlorurus gibbus is a large species of parrotfish which can attain a total length of 70 cm and a weight of 2.2 kg.
 The solitary juveniles are marked with longitudinal black and white stripes, the adults are blue in colour with a green and purple sheen in the males and a yellow sheen in the females.

 Distribution

 Chlorurus gibbus is endemic to the Red Sea and the Gulf of Aqaba.
 It has not been recorded in the Gulf of Aden where the closely related species Chlorurus strongylocephalus has been recorded.
 A report of C. gibbus from Socotra requires verification.